Trump’s secret assassinations programme

 But the targeted killing programme turned out to be anything but targeted.
 The CIA’s own leaked documents concede that the US often does not know who it is killing, and that militant leaders’ account for just 2% of drone-related deaths.
 Over 250 children have been killed in Pakistan and Yemen.

-The program requires no evidence that targets pose a threat, due process is laid to waste and there is no scrutiny or accountability for US actions.
+The program requires no clear evidence that an attack will take place, due process is laid to waste and there is no scrutiny or accountability for US actions.

 More than 80% of those killed have never even been identified by name.
 In numerous attempts to kill one individual, the CIA killed 76 children and 29 adults, while totally failing to assassinate their target.
 To get around the problem of civilian casualties, everyone in a strike zone was classified as a combatant.